UI and UX Design: Key Differences and Fundamentals

 Additionally, the app developer must ensure that the overall flow of the app makes sense.
 The consumer journey must be mapped out, and an interface has to be made that simplifies this journey.

-The Main Difference Between UI and UX
+What is the Main Difference Between UI and UX Design?

-While UI consists of technical elements that allow users to interact with the app, UX revolves around the overall perception the user takes away about the experience with the app.
+UI consists of technical elements that allow users to interact with the app, UX revolves around the overall perception the user takes away about the experience with the app.

 Let’s take Google as an example.
 The user interface of the platform is highly simplistic.
 It is designed to ensure that users are able to get information quickly.